awslabs/simpleiot-build/website/simpleiot/docs/workshops/starter/sensors.md

 Data is not sent unless it goes past a certain delta threshold.
 This is to avoid flooding your AWS Account with irrelevant or unnecessary sensor data.
 :::

-15. Place the GPS Unit component (still attached to the EduKit, naturally) against a window to get a GPS signal.
-After a few minutes, you should see the EduKit screen icons change and will also see raw data that is being sent to the cloud displayed on your monitor.
+15. Place the GPS Unit component (still attached to the Core2, naturally) against a window to get a GPS signal.
+After a few minutes, you should see the Core2 screen icons change and will also see raw data that is being sent to the cloud displayed on your monitor.

 16. Use *CTRL-C* to get out of your monitor.

-17. Send a command from the console to your EduKit, as you did in *Hello World* example.
-Similar to that example, values can be _red_/_green_/_blue_/_off_, but this command changes the colors of the light bars on the side of the EduKit:
+17. Send a command from the console to your Core2, as you did in *Hello World* example.
+Similar to that example, values can be _red_/_green_/_blue_/_off_, but this command changes the colors of the light bars on the side of the Core2:
 ```
 iot data set --project={project} --serial={serial} --name=color --value=red
 ```